gustavex/Udacity_Data_Scientist/write_a_data_science_blog_post/README.md

 # Questions

-  -  Which countries have higher variation in salary?
+  - Which nationals can see higher variation in salary?
-  - Which countries have larger gender pay gap?
+  - Which nationals can see larger gender pay gap?
-  - Which countries offer better salaries for full-remote employees compared to regular employees?
+  - Which nationals can see better full-remote salaries compared to regular salaries?

 # Data